luciodale/arco/README.md

 Additionally, if you need more control over the output, you can pass a configuration map to customize the wording, the order, and the interval limits.
 It also works well with different languages such as Italian, French, Spanish, Japanese, ... and probably many others I have not tested yet :).

+It's also worth to point out that *Inst* is side effect free and works both on your server and browser.
 Let's look at the API.

 ## API